nanoutils/nanoutils/docs/docs/methods.md

 ## `juxt`

-Applies an `array` of functions to arguments
+Applies `array` of functions to arguments

 ```js
 import { juxt, mean, median } from 'nanoutils'